rsm-hcd/RSM.HCD.CSharp/documentation/docs/index.md

 Normal flow control should leverage error handling and exceptions remain rare.
 This library provides syntactic sugar to employ the .NET Framework `TryXXX()` pattern by way of a class called `Do`.

-The `Do` class is accompanied by a series of static and extension methods to essentially management standard C# try/catch boilerplate and provide a safe guard against an unhandled exceptions that otherwise end the normal flow of execution.
+The `Do` class is accompanied by a series of static and extension methods to essentially manage standard C# try/catch boilerplate and provide a safe guard against an unhandled exceptions that otherwise end the normal flow of execution.

 Below is documentation on the various methods available.

 ### Do

 All of the methods to follow stem from `Do`.
 While you can instantiate your own instance with the `new` keyword `new Do(delegateFunction)`, the preferred method to interact with this pattern is through the available static methods and extensions methods of `Do`.